 The great thing about building healthy eating habits is that you will most likely not have to count calories forever.
 It is a great skill to have and one that I always come back to when I find myself getting off track.

 Check out my post on counting calories for tips to get started.

 #2.
 Fresh, minimally processed foods are better.

-#3 Just because a food says it is low-fat, low-calorie, and/or diet does not mean it is healthy.
+#3 Just because a food says it is low-fat, low-calorie, and diet does not mean it is healthy.

 #4 Eating healthy does not cost more money.

-I was one of the many people who thought that eating healthy was going to cost me a fortune.
-I was wrong.
-My grocery bills have actually gone down since I started buying healthier foods and cooking at home.
-Controlling the portions I eat has also helped bring the cost of eating down.
-Usually, the difference in cost between a healthy food choice and an unhealthy food choice is small.
+I was among the many people who thought eating healthy would cost me a fortune, and I was wrong.
+My grocery bills have decreased since starting to purchase more nutritious foods and cooking at home.
+Controlling the portions I eat has also helped reduce the cost of eating.
+Usually, the difference in price between a healthy food choice and an unhealthy one is small.
 It’s all about making health a priority.

 #5.
 Cooking homemade meals from scratch can fit into my busy life.

 #6.
-Healthy eating does not mean sacrificing or giving up completely “bad foods”.
+Healthy eating does not mean sacrificing or giving up “bad foods.”

 I would be a hypocrite if I said I never ordered a pizza or ate chips, which are delicious!
 And of course, I love Italian food!
 See my sister blog, Gluten-Free Italian Eats, for all my Italian favorites.